KillarneyHeightsHS/Raspberry-Pi-Pico-BaseCode/docs/accelerometer/activities/motion_detection.md

 !!!
 Note
     - Red wires are power
     - Black wires are ground
-    - Blue and Green wires are signal
+    - Other coloured wires are signals

 ### Step 1: Pico and MPU6050